-The individualized major Capstone (IDS 464) must be worked out with a student's faculty advisors and approved by the IDS Committee by the end of a student's junior year (or by the end of the fall semester if studying abroad during the spring of their junior year).
+The individualized major Capstone (IDS 464) must be worked out with a student's faculty advisors.
+A capstone application form must be submitted to and approved by the IDS Committee by the end of a student's junior year (or by the end of the fall semester if studying abroad during the spring of their junior year).
 Since your proposal must be approved before you can register for IDS 464, the lack of an approved capstone proposal constitutes a lack of a graduation plan, which is reason to delay your graduation date.
 A capstone cannot be conducted in the same semester that it is approved.